A threshold crossed this month. A number to blame for the stamina reduction, typed letter reversing, and creaky joints. An excuse.

 The slippery slope beckons beyond the summit.
 Or will it be more of a precipice?
 A vertical plunge?

 So what better idea for a few days away, than Fiona’s suggestion to build a trip around a visit to see Thenford, the estate and garden that Lord Michael Heseltine (MH) and his wife Anne have created over the past 40 years, commenced in good time whilst bodies were still fit, and the money was flowing in, just outside Banbury.
+For, as has always been the case, large scale garden creation is a labour both of love and resources.

 Sitting in the very middle of the country we planned an afternoon visit to Hidcote en route.
 I hadn’t been for a couple of decades and we were both again hugely impressed by Hidcote’s vistas and plantings.
 It is a garden to walk through slowly, observe, sit down, rest, admire and think.